Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: The model and some other related models

-It would be a solution if all coefficients multiplying powers of $r$ are equal to zero.
+One solution would be if all coefficients multiplying powers of $r$ were equal to zero.
 However, it is necessary that the free coefficients satisfy specific relations.
 Looking at the expansion expression, we can see that the singular term can be eliminated by selecting $a_1=0$.
-Other odd terms can also be removed by setting higher odd coefficients $a_k=0$.
-It results in an expression with only even terms:
+Other odd terms can also be removed by setting higher odd coefficients $a_k=0$, which results in an expression with only even terms: